 Editor: Dominic Morgan.

-(Header image: Rynee Ren takes selfies with a cosplayer dressed as her virtual boyfriend, Zuo Ran, in front of a carousel.
+(Header image: Rynee Ren takes selfies with a cosplayer dressed as her virtual boyfriend.
 Courtesy of Rynee Ren, reedited by Sixth Tone)